InnerShadow/DS/HW2/README.md

 # **HW2**
 ## **1. Perform hierarchical clustering and DBSCAN using the example of a dataset on the distribution of penguins by type.
-Use UMAP & LDA to Reduce feature space.**
+Use UMAP & LDA to reduce feature space.**

 ### [**Data set**](https://www.kaggle.com/datasets/youssefaboelwafa/clustering-penguins-species)